-Don't Make The Same mistakes As Others.
+Don't Make the Same Mistakes As Others.
 It has happened time and time again.
 Many people incorporate on their own only to find out on their first tax return, or years later, that they did not choose the most advantageous entity type.
-Once you've filed your corporate papers you cannot change your mind and convert from an LLC to an S Corporation or vice versa.
-If the entity you choose is incorrect, you will have to dissolve your corporation and start all over, losing your corporation start date and any credit you have built up.
+Once you've filed your corporate papers It's more difficult to make changes later on.
 Incorporating on your own may save you some fees up front but may wind up costing you even more money down the road.
+A majority of business owners filing on their own make mistake that cost more for an attorney to correct than if an attorney had been involved from the beginning.
+Licensing is missed, paperwork is filed incorrectly or simply skipped altogether.

 Protect Yourself From Liability.
 There are many legal aspects to incorporating that must be considered.
 Simply filing articles with the state is NOT enough to protect you from personal liability.
 There are many formalities and corporate documents that must be created in order to start a new corporation.
-You really should consult an attorney to discuss all of the ins and outs of liability protection.
+Consulting with an attorney at AMC Legal will provide peace of mind and set you up on a strong business foundation.
 There are also other ways to protect yourself from personal liability that only a lawyer can advise you on.